open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/Quarter-Truck.md

 <figcaption>Fig.4 Displacement of the wheel and chassis with ECCO</figcaption>
 </figure>

-## Simulation using cse-demo-app
+## Simulation using cosim-demo-app
-User guide of the cse demo application, i.e., cse-server-go can be found [cse-demo-app](cse-demo-app.md).
+User guide of the cse demo application, i.e., cse-server-go can be found [cosim-demo-app](cosim-demo-app.md).
 Figure 5 shows the demo application set up and Figure 6 shows the time series of the simulation output.

 <figure>
 <img src="/assets/img/QuarterTruckFig5.png" >